SyphonArch/flash1dkmeans/README.md

 ### Two clusters

-Guaranteed to find the optimal solution for two clusters by employing a clever binary search.
+Finds a Lloyd's algorithm solution (i.e. convergence) for the two-cluster case, in $O(\log{n})$ time.
-The algorithm is deterministic.
+The algorithm utilizes binary search and is deterministic.
+The convergence is guaranteed, but the global minimum is not guaranteed.
+Desirable when a very fast and deterministic two-cluster K-means is needed.

 ### K clusters